MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableNetworkProtectionPerfTelemetry

 This setting disables the gathering and sending of performance telemetry from network protection.
-The accepted values are 0 and 1.
+Valid values are:

-- 1- Network protection telemetry is disabled.
+- $true: Network protection telemetry is disabled.
-- 0 (Default) - Network protection telemetry is enabled.
+- $false: Network protection telemetry is enabled.
+This is the default value.

 ```yaml
 Type: Boolean